gfchen01/gfchen01.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Control & Planning
+  - Planning
-  - Navigation & System Engineering
+  - Localization & Navigation & System Engineering
   - Optimization

 # Education to show in About widget